Trade directory · Bristol metro · Connecticut

 Licensing Requirements

-Connecticut requires Home Improvement Contractor license for projects over $200.
-Must pass written exam, provide proof of insurance, and submit $20,000 surety bond.
-Pesticide applicator license required for chemical treatments.
-Licenses renewed annually.
-Tree work may require arborist certification.
+Connecticut requires Home Improvement Contractor License for landscaping work over $200.
+Must pass written exam, provide financial statement, maintain $20,000 surety bond.
+Pesticide applicator license required for chemical treatments (Category 3a exam).
+Arborist license needed for tree work over 10 feet.
+Licenses renew every 2 years.

 §2